 House… My room… Can’t walk…

 For Christmas, I got the book Crucial Interventions, an illustrated treatise of the principles and practices of nineteenth – century surgery.

-Having always been deeply fascinated by medical history, I wanted to recreate some of these images.
+Having always been fascinated by medical history, I took inspiration from some of these images to create a scene about this little deformed girl in the attic.

 This little mouse was born with a lumped foot, and later diagnosed with a fibro -cellular tumour.
 Her parents had no other choice than lock their shame away in the attic.